OE-FET/keithleygui/README.md

 [![Downloads](https://pepy.tech/badge/keithleygui)](https://pepy.tech/project/keithleygui)
 [![Build Status](https://travis-ci.com/OE-FET/keithleygui.svg?branch=master)](https://travis-ci.com/OE-FET/keithleygui)

+**Warning:** Keithleygui v1.1.4 will be the last release that is developed and tested for Python 2.7.
+Future releases will only support Python 3.6 and higher.

 # keithleygui
 A high-level user interface for Keithley 2600 series instruments which allows the user to configure, record and save voltage sweeps such as transfer and